 In most emergencies it's best to stay in your own home if it is safe to do so.
-But that may mean being without power, water or any way to get supplies for three days or more.
+But that may mean being without power and water or any way to get supplies for three days or more.

-Do you have enough food and water?
-What about medication?
-Do you have enough food and water for pets to get through too?
+Do you have enough food?
+What about family members who need medication?
+Do you have enough food for pets to get through too?

 - 1. Your emergency supplies don't have to be in a kit, but you might have to find them in the dark.
 Make sure everyone knows where the torches and batteries are. - 2.
-If the power is out, eat the food from your fridge first, then your freezer.
-Then eat the food in the cupboard or your emergency kit. - 3.
+If the power is out, eat the food from your fridge, then freezer, then cupboards.
+It's a good idea to have extra food that doesn't need cooking. - 3.
 Get to know your neighbours.
 In an emergency they may need your help or you may need their help, and you may be able to band together to get through.

-Keep up to date with emergency information by listening to a battery, solar powered or car radio, and checking your local council and/or Civil Defence Emergency Management Group's websites and social media.
+Keep up to date with emergency information by listening to a radio (get one with batteries), and checking your local council and/or Civil Defence group's websites and social media.
 Always follow the instructions of Civil Defence and emergency services.